A Brief History of Labor Day in America

-In 1894 Congress swiftly passed the Federal version of the Labor Day holiday in the midst of a contentious and deadly nationwide strike by rail workers that had been gripping the nation; President Grover Cleveland signed the legislation into law six days after the end of the strike.
+Less than a year later Congress swiftly passed the Federal version of the Labor Day holiday in the midst of a contentious and deadly nationwide strike by rail workers that had been gripping the nation, and on June 28, 1894, President Grover Cleveland signed the legislation into law – just six days after the end of the strike.

-Less than 20 years later the United States Department of Labor was established to oversee issues related to national occupational safety, wage and hour standards, unemployment insurance benefits, reemployment services, and economic statistics – the agency citing its lineage from the era of that original “monster” festival.
+Less than 20 years after the creation of Labor Day the United States Department of Labor was established to oversee issues related to national occupational safety, wage and hour standards, unemployment insurance benefits, reemployment services, and economic statistics – the agency citing its lineage from the era of that original “monster” festival.